18 Effective Ways to Deal with Nursing School Stress

 3. Make sure you have a support system outside of school.

-I cannot stress how important it is to have friends and family to rely on while you are in school.
+I cannot stress how important it is to have friends and family to rely on while you are in nursing school.
 Whether you need someone to talk to and vent your feelings about a hard day at school or someone to help out with errands, children, or household chores, a solid support system can make a huge difference.

 4. Ask for help!